 The Audit Committee acts as a preparatory and advisory committee for the Board.
 The Audit Committee is responsible for approving the Board's annual review of BW Energy's most important areas of exposure to risk and its internal control arrangements, as well as an annual supervisory plan for internal audit work.
 The Audit Committee follows up on internal controls in connection with quarterly reviews of the Group's financial reporting, in addition to two meetings in which internal control issues are addressed specifically.
 The Board has allocated formal oversight of specific climate-related actions and plans to the Audit Committee, and the Committee also receives regular updates on matters related to BW Energy's Ethics & Compliance programme.
-The Chief Financial Officer, BW Energy's other relevant senior staff, and representatives of the external auditor, attend the meetings of the Audit Committee review BW Energy's internal control procedures relating to its financial reporting process.
+The Chief Financial Officer, BW Energy's other relevant senior staff, and representatives of the external auditor, attend the meetings of the Audit Committee.
+At least once a year, the Board and the Audit Committee review BW Energy's internal control procedures relating to its financial reporting process.
 On 31 December 2024, the Audit Committee consisted of Ms Hilde Drønen (Chair) and Ms Ana Zambelli, both of whom are independent members of the Board.